-To get started on a path toward improving one’s wellbeing, I’ve created a guide for anyone curious to build his or her own entry-level medicinal pantry.
-Note, the ingredients and products mentioned below are not miracle cures.
-The idea is to take specific ingredients, like adaptogenic mushrooms reishi and chaga, regularly, in small doses, and overtime you’ll feel their magic.
+To get started on a path toward improving one’s wellbeing, I’ve created a guide for anyone curious to add an entry-level medicinal pantry to their kitchen.
+Note, the ingredients and food products mentioned below are not miracle cures.
+The idea is to turn these healthy foods into pantry staples; consuming specific ingredients, like adaptogenic dried mushrooms, reishi, spices, and chaga, regularly, in small doses, or working them into a variety of recipes, and over time you’ll feel their magic.

-Perhaps you’ve noticed green and turquoise-hued drinks and smoothie bowls popping up on Instagram lately.
-Though it may come as a surprise, those colors are totally natural, and they come from algae.
-Dark green spirulina powder has been floating around wellness circles since at least the 1960s, but thanks to this algae’s mild-oceanic flavor and rich protein content––in addition to abundance of vitamins, minerals, and acids––it has become a popular wellness-boosting ingredient in foods today.
-On the other hand, Blue Majik, which is an extract of spirulina, is responsible for imparting a swimming pool blue-hue to foods and drinks.
-It’s both an anti-inflammatory and a powerful antioxidant, and helps the body fight free radicals.
+Perhaps you’ve noticed green and turquoise-hued drinks, sauces, smoothie bowls and other food popping up on Instagram and out of kitchens lately.
+Though it may come as a surprise, those colors are completely natural as they come from dried algae.
+Dark green spirulina powder has been floating around wellness circles since at least the 1960s, but thanks to this algae’s mild-oceanic flavor and rich protein content––in addition to an abundance of vitamins, minerals, and acids––it has become a popular wellness-boosting ingredient in foods today.
+On the other hand, Blue Majik, which is an extract of spirulina, is responsible for imparting a swimming pool blue-hue to food and drink.
+It’s both an anti-inflammatory and a powerful antioxidant, and the use of it in cooking helps the body fight free radicals.

 Try: Dark Horse Organic’s Rose Gold Wildflower Honey, $20 for 12 ounces; Activist Manuka Honey, starts at $32 for 12 ounces; BLiS’ Grade B Maple Syrup, $13 for 13 ounces; Alovitox’s Yacon Syrup, $19 for 8 ounces